joakimk/devbox-tools/README.md

 trying to use local files and exiting early if that isn't possible.

     # The ruby version has been updated in the project, but you don't have it locally
-    # and you're on a train with a bad connection, so you opt for OFFLINE=true.
+    # and you're on a train with a bad connection, so you opt for using OFFLINE=true...

     OFFLINE=true dev
     >> Checking dependency ruby: 2.2.0 unavailable (autodetected).